 "Long emails don't fail because they're long.
 They fail because they reveal intent too early."

 The biggest mistake founders and growth teams make is treating a cold email like a landing page.
-They pack it with feature bullet points, credibility drops, a completely fabricated "recent company news" hook, and finally, a massive "Book 30 mins with me" CTA.
+They pack it with feature bullet points, credibility drops, and finally, a massive "Book 30 mins" CTA.

 This is structurally flawed.
-When a busy executive reads a 200-word email from someone they don't know, their brain doesn't begin analyzing the value proposition.
-Instead, it immediately categorizes the email as a threat to their time.
+When a busy executive reads a 200-word email from someone they don't know, their brain immediately categorizes the email as a threat to their time.

-They aren't rejecting your product; they are rejecting the cognitive load required to evaluate it.
+They are rejecting the cognitive load required to evaluate you.
 Writing long emails assumes you have earned their attention.
 You haven't.
 They owe you nothing.

 The 200-Word Pitch